Here are answers to questions about application requirements and deadlines for first-year students.

 New College will consider this information within the following guidelines:

-We will begin accepting applications August 1, 2017.
+We are currently accepting applications.
 Our deadline for priority admission is November 1, 2017.
 All students who meet this deadline will receive a decision by April 1, 2018, however, some students will receive their decision sooner.
 We will continue to accept applications on a rolling basis (and students will receive their decisions on a rolling basis) until April 15, 2018.

-We will begin accepting applications August 1, 2017.
+We are currently accepting applications.
+Our admission deadline is December 1, 2017.
 Only transfer students can apply for Spring.

 *All required materials must be received by New College Admissions in order to receive a decision.
 Please plan ahead to make sure we get all of your materials on time!